Jonathan Aranda Player Props: Rays vs. Braves

-Jonathan Aranda makes his season debut when the Tampa Bay Rays take on the Atlanta Braves and Spencer Strider at Tropicana Field, Saturday at 7:15 PM ET.
+After going 0-for-4 in his most recent game, Jonathan Aranda and the Tampa Bay Rays take on the Atlanta Braves (who will start Bryce Elder) at 1:40 PM ET on Sunday.

 Jonathan Aranda Game Info & Props vs. the Braves